 5. Receive Safe Places Youth Certification Card that is valid for three years from the date you completed the Respect Group Inc. training.

-Thanks to an investment by the Government of Ontario, at least 200 Huron County residents will be Safe Places Youth Certified in 2019.
+Thanks to an investment by the Government of Ontario and locally by Homefield Group and Excalibur Insurance, at least 200 Huron County residents will be Safe Places Youth Certified in 2019.
 Also, gratitude to the Huron Detachment Ontario Provincial Police, Municipality of Swift Current Saskatchewan, Respect Group Inc and of course, Sheldon Kennedy for their guidance and passion to keep children and youth safe!